lembergsolutions/retrofitretry/README.md

 }
 ```

-`MyCustomRetryHandler` should implement `RetryHandler` interface with a single method:
+`MyCustomRetryHandler` should implement `RetryHandler` interface with one single method:

 ```kotlin
 /**